 The WJEC Level 3 Certificate in Criminology (QCF) allows students to gain a wealth of knowledge linked to criminal justice.
 They have the opportunity to acquire both practical and academic skills through applied learning.

 The focus of some of the controlled assignments provides opportunities to learn from practitioners in the criminal justice sector.
-The flexibility of the courses enables learners to specialise in individual areas of interest.
+The flexibility of the courses enables students to specialise in individual areas of interest.

 This qualification was introduced in 2012 to support the introduction of the Qualifications and Credit Framework.

 Following the Wolf review of vocational qualifications in England in 2011, the Department for Education announced a number of characteristics that Level 3 Applied General qualifications have to demonstrate to feature in performance tables from 2016.

 As a result, over 90% of the Level 3 qualifications previously recognised in performance tables will not be recognised in 2016 and beyond.